Good podcast

 Link to episode

-Interested in more science about our brains and their abilities?
+Interested in more climate science?
 Email us your question at [email protected].

 Listen to every episode of Short Wave sponsor-free and support our work at NPR by signing up for Short Wave+ at plus.npr.org/shortwave.